-If you decide to stay on at school or go to college from August 2017, you may be able to get an Education Maintenance Allowance (EMA).
+If you decide to stay on at school from August 2019, you may be able to get an Education Maintenance Allowance (EMA).

 You may also be eligible for EMA if you are on an Activity Agreement placement.